RobinTheSprite/tictactoe-classic-ai/README.md

 ![Animation of alpha-beta search](tictactoe.GIF)

-## Gamemodes
+## Project structure

-The file games.py contains several gamemodes:
+**games.py** contains several options for the algorithm to use for the AI:
-1. Player versus a bot making random moves
+1. Random moves
-2. Two bots making random moves
-3. Player versus a bot using the minimax algorithm
-4. Two bots using the minimax algorithm
-5. Player versus a bot using alpha-beta pruning
-6. Two bots using alpha-beta pruning
+2. Minimax search
+3. Alpha-Beta pruning
+4. Monte Carlo Tree Search

-To use one, call the corresponding function at the bottom of games.py
+To use one, call the computerVsComputer function at the bottom of games.py with the appropriate parameters.
+An example of MCTS and Alpha-Beta is the default.

+**algorithms.py** contains the implementation of each algorithm.

+**utilities.py** contains any functions necessary to play the game, such as making a move, printing the board, or selecting a node (for MCTS).

+**constants.py** contains a number of constant global values used throughout the project, like the size of the board and the value of an "X" or an "O."

 ## Rules

 The board is five rows by five columns.

 Players take turns placing their symbol on the board.

 X goes first.